Permanent Exhibits

 “The Chattahoochee: Reimagine Our River” Film

-Discover what makes the Chattahoochee River so unique, and meet the people that care for this valuable resource in this 20 minute film shown daily in the Cowie Weiss Theater.
-Check the calendar or admissions for daily showtimes.
+Discover what makes the Chattahoochee River so unique and meet the people who care for this valuable resource in this 20-minute film.
+Film showing is available upon request, during our normal business hours.